Contact the team

 • a brief description of your current difficulties and how these have developed

 If you are having trouble with getting referred to our service, contact us directly using the details above.
 We know that it is really important when managing an eating disorder that treatment is started as soon as possible, so we want to avoid delays as much as we can.
-However, please be advised that we cannot accept the referral without the information outlined above.
+However, we cannot accept the referral without the information outlined above.

 What happens after a referral is made?